 - However, is that foundation grant worth more than that?

 - Are you writing a grant that could help secure $100,000 or be a higher benefit for the executive director to NOT have to write it?

-So be careful when you price hourly, that your hourly rate is high enough to reflect your worth.
+So be careful when you price hourly (or just don’t do it), and make sure your hourly rate is high enough to reflect your worth.

 Many people like to charge package rates because the better they get at writing grants the quicker they can write them.
 If they charge hourly, then it bites them because the more experienced they become at mastering a grant the less they charge!
 Oh snap!

 So, if you do charge hourly make sure your hour rate reflects the years of experience, all your expenses, profits, and value!